Relativistic hydrodynamics with phase transition: Crossover phase transition

-Finally Fig. \ref{fig: rc-sound-co} demonstrates the radius of convergence in the $B_4 = 0 $ EoS and the spin-0 sector.
-Similar to the Figs. \ref{fig: convergence-radius-phiH-CO} and \ref{fig: rc-shear-co} at low and high temperatures the radius of convergence approaches an identical value $|q^2|_c = 1.
-486$ that reflects a kind of duality for using the hydro expansion.
-Again, around the transition point $q^2_c$ increases which is special for crossover phase transitions.
-Furthermore, it seems that the following relation does hold between different spin sectors
+Finally, Fig. \ref{fig: rc-sound-co} demonstrates the radius of convergence in the $B_4 = 0 $ EoS for the spin-0 sector.
+Similar to the Figs. \ref{fig: convergence-radius-phiH-CO} and \ref{fig: rc-shear-co}, at low and high temperatures, the radius of convergence approaches an identical value $\vert q^2 \vert_c = 1.
+486$ that reflects a kind of duality.
+Furthermore, it seems that the following relation holds between different spin sectors

-where $(\text{Max} |q^2|_c )$ define the greatest value of $|q^2|_c$ in the $\phi_H$ or temperature plane.
-We will see that relation \eqref{eq:compare-rc} is valid for second and first-order phase transitions.
+The term $(\text{Max} \vert q^2 \vert_c )$ refers to the maximum value of $\vert q^2 \vert_c$ in the $\phi_H$ or temperature plane.
+We will observe that relation \eqref{eq:compare-rc} holds for both second and first-order phase transitions.